 my_exampl"e_text

-), the rollout process will fail. - To keep double quotes around a variable, escape them with a backslash (
+), the rollout process will fail. - To keep double quotes inside a string, escape them with a backslash (

 \